Thankfully, some things never change...

 When visiting the Eiffel Tower, please set realistic expectations.
 Until the bulletproof anti-terror glass walls have been completely installed, don't expect to find the Eiffel Tower looking as beautiful as she does in your friends' social media posts.

-France is known for having beautiful parks and gardens.
-At the Meudon Observatory Park, I got to see artfully trimmed trees, manicured lawns, as well as a splendid view of the Paris skyline.
+At the Meudon Observatory Park, I got to see artfully trimmed trees, manicured lawns, as well as a splendid view of the Paris skyline

 I describe how I became a fan of all things French.
 A 30-year love story in about 3 minutes.